How to Install a Water Heater Jacket and Why It's Essential

 - When it's all straight and ready put a final, long, piece of tape down the length of the seam, top to bottom, one piece.

 - Now it's time to cut out the holes for the gas supply unit, or electric supply unit.
 Cut out the area's that have hoses as well.
 I did this last so I could re-situate the jacket under the hoses and put a piece of tape there so it would have any exposed area's.
 Don't insulate the top of gas/propane water heaters.
 It's a no-no.

 And you're done!

 Photos of Putting the Water Heater Jacket OnClick thumbnail to view full-size

 Notice the Difference!

-For myself I immediately noticed a difference!
-Some people may need to wait and see their P.G. & E. bill to notice the difference.
+For myself, I immediately noticed a difference!
+Some people may need to wait and see their PG& E bill to notice the difference.
 My water heater stopped turning on at night.
-As a matter of fact I haven't heard it turn on at night not once time since the jackets been put on it!
+As a matter of fact, I haven't heard it turn on at night once since the jacket has been put on it!
 It rarely turns on during the day, but the water is so hot coming out of the spigot I actually turned the thermostat down on the water heater because it was so hot!

 I like it a lot.
 You will too!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.